tari-project/tari-dot-com/launchpad-guide.md

 ## Step 6 - 📈️ Profit 📈️

-If you find a block, it will reflect in your Aurora wallet a few seconds to a few seconds after the block is found.
+If you find a block, it will reflect in your wallet a few seconds after the block is found.
 Be patient.
 Depending on your luck, and how many other miners are on the network, it can take a anything from a few minutes to a few days to find a block.